tableau/tableau-log-viewer/README.md

 How can I contribute to Tableau Log Viewer?
 ---------------
 Code contributions & improvements by the community are welcomed & encouraged!
 See the [LICENSE](LICENSE) file for current open-source licensing and use information.
+Also, if you are new to GitHub - read [this handy guide](https://guides.github.com/activities/contributing-to-open-source/) on how to get started!

 A Word About Licenses
 ---------------